k21971/EvilHack/doc/evilhack-changelog.md

 - Drow and Elves, cannibalism and same-race sacrifice
 - Fix: damage types via monster lookup
 - Fix: 'altar is stained with' feedback, drow/elven same-race sacrifice
+- Fix: quest leader dying by means other than by the player directly